-Being a welder, you might know things just happen out of the blue.
-So, it’s necessary that you should choose the best welding boots 2021 for your foot safety.
+Being a welder, I know things just happen out of the blue.
+So, it’s necessary that you should choose the best welding boots for your foot safety.
 It is most likely that during welding, a heavy object might fall over your foot, and you get hurt badly.
 This is one of the cruelest medical conditions on which you are entirely dependant on someone else.

 So to avoid these hazards, I have come up with a few suggestions that will help you to find your work boots.
 A decent pair of welding boots should offer comfort, and its body must be able to bear any impact from a heavy object.

 So Let’s Start,